photo credit: Emma K. Morris

 In a few words

-Two husbands cooking together in a small kitchen in a house on a hill in Eagle Rock, California
+Two husbands cooking together in a small kitchen in a house on a hill in Eagle Rock, California sharing recipes, stories, and traveling the world

 What you will see here

 You will find a variety of delicious, quick and easy vegetarian home-cooked entrees, sides, breakfasts, drinks, and snacks: plus everything from rich, chocolatey decadent desserts to tasty and healthy vegan options, as well as some of our our favorite dishes from around the world.
 We love cooking with seasonal produce, and our recipes will feature a variety of fresh ingredients throughout the year.
 All of our recipes are organized by category on the Recipe Index page to make them easy to find.
 We make our directions as clear and simple as possible so everyone will understand.
 At the top of every post you will find a prep photo showing all the ingredients you will be using since it is helpful to see everything in one place.
 And when we share a more complex recipe, we try to explain it so even beginning cooks can confidently follow along and have fun while doing it.
+We also love exploring new places and trying new cuisines, so we will be sharing our adventures and travel tips as well as recipes inspired by our trips around the world.

 I grew up in the kitchen.